microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

 - If more than one layer is specified, you can use the **Layers** panel to switch between them.
 - If there are too many layers in the layer panel, click on the **Layers** button in the left side panel.
 In there is the option to uncheck layers and have them not display in the layers selection panel.
 In this panel you also have the option to import custom layers if desired.
 See [Imagery layers](Layers.md) documentation for more information.

-### Adjusting the appearance of imagery on the map:
+### Adjusting the appearance of imagery on the map

 When you press the **Layers** button from the side menu, a panel appears with filter options that allow you to modify the **brightness**, **contrast**, **hue rotation**, and **saturation** of the imagery on the map.
 This can be very helpful in situations where it is difficult to distinguish the object you are looking for between other neighboring objects, such as vegetation.